Is your Microsoft Teams deployment properly implemented?

 - Allow users to leave feedback directly and act on it accordingly

-However, following these best practices will ensure that you’re well on your way to enjoying all the features and strong communications capability that Microsoft Teams delivers.
+However, following these best practices will ensure that you’re well on your way to enjoying all the features and strong communications capability that a Microsoft Teams implementation will deliver.

 Unify Square is a global leader in providing Unified Communications solutions helping businesses improve Skype for Business and Microsoft Teams performance.
 Connect with a consultant to see how Unify Square can help ease your Microsoft Teams deployment.